Welcome to little circle farm alpacas!

 It has been a busy and exciting time.
 We love the great adventure we're on, and we love our beautiful alpacas--they are a blessing and joy in our lives.
 They've taught us a lot and we're ready to learn more.
 Our organic vegetable garden didn't get planted this year, but do we ever have great compost for our existing gardens!
 Our retreat center may be a few more years in coming to fruition, but friends and family have found great fun and relaxation when they've visited and gotten to know our "boys and girls" here at little circle farm alpacas.
 So come on in, click a button or two and see why we love alpacas, but beware--they just might steal your heart too.

-To arrange a visit, give us a call or --we look forward to meeting you.
+To arrange a visit us or give us a call or --we look forward to meeting you.

 We are proud members of: